Learning to Simulate Tree-Branch Dynamics for Manipulation: Experimental Setup

-This section describes the scenario where the ground truth is captured from real world using physical arms.
+This section describes the scenario where the ground truth is captured from real world using a physical robot arm.
 To show that our framework is agnostic to arm kinematics, we use two independent hardware platforms (Fig. \ref {fig:mss-sim-physical-2}c) for the measurements: 1) a Kinova Jaco-2 6 DoF curved wrist manipulator, and 2) a Franka-Emika Panda 7 DoF manipulator.
 In the first setup, we use the Kinova manipulator to probe and deform an artificial olive tree.
-In contrast, we operate the mobile base mounted Franka arm on a much larger, real farm tree.
+In contrast, we operate the mobile base mounted Franka arm on a larger, real farm tree.

-A few general principles applicable to both execution modes are examined below.
-The end-effector grasp pose is taken as synonymous to the branch force location $C$; therefore, the Cartesian trajectory of the end-effector acts as a proxy for the branch deformation $\tau$, computed as the deviation of the branch point $C$ from its nominal pose $C_{0}$.
-To infer the joint parameters of coupled branches, we only measure the trajectories of the child branch to which the arm is attached, obviating the need for visual tracking of its parents.
-Since the arms are not integrated with force-torque sensors at the end-effector, the forces are measured indirectly, and consequently the readings are rather noisy; however, we show that our framework is robust to such distortions.
+A few general principles applicable to both executions are examined below.
+The end-effector grasp position is taken as synonymous to the branch force location $C$; therefore, the Cartesian trajectory of the end-effector acts as a proxy for the branch deformation trajectory $\tau$, at the grasp location.
+We command the arm using position control to deform the branch downward, in the gravity axis, while ignoring force and deformation in all other axes.
+To infer the joint parameters of coupled branches, we only measure the trajectories of the child branch to which the arm is attached, obviating the need for any visual tracking.
+We utilize the end-effector force readings exposed by the arm, which are typically inferred using forward kinematics, instead of the more accurate external sensor attachments at the end-effector itself, and consequently the readings are rather noisy.
+Additionally, the robot model could have position-sensitive bias in force readings, due to gravity compensation issues, sensor misalignment or improper arm calibration.
+However, we show that our framework is robust to these distortions.
+Both force and deformation measurements are independently retrieved from the arms using their respective Robot Operating System (ROS) APIs.
 Additionally, we neither use a perception mechanism to capture the tree characteristics nor do we attempt automated grasping.